ANTILLES

 THE COURTYARD

-The deck was built with durable, low-maintenance composite recyclable material and matched the warm gray-colored concrete we specified for the rest of the paving.
-The curvilinear benches were constructed bending the same decking materials.
-Pterocarpus indicus trees grown from seed in our nursery were planted in rich soil and placed under the deck and started growing very fast adding the needed shade.
+We built a deck of durable, low-maintenance composite material paired with warm gray concrete paving.
+Curved benches were constructed from the same decking.
+Pterocarpus indicus trees—grown from seed in our nursery—were planted in enriched soil beneath the deck and quickly established shade.

 THE FORECOURT